€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Short-term fixed component

-The amount of the short-term fixed component applying to an executive company officer is set by the Board at the time of appointment or the renewal of his or her term of office.
+The short-term fixed component of an executive company officer’s remuneration is set at an amount determined by the Board at the timeof the officer’s appointment or the renewal of his or her term of office.

 Short-term variable component

 The criteria for determining the short-term variable component aim to take account of the Group’s all-round performance.
-To this end, they include three distinct elements reflecting economic and financial, managerial, and environmental, social and governance (ESG) factors, which together contribute to VINCI’s all-round performance.
+To this end, they include three distinct elements that relate respectively to economic and financial, managerial, and environmental, social and governance (ESG) factors, which together contribute to VINCI’s all-round performance.
 The rationale for choosing indicators is given below.
-The amount of the short- term variable component is equal to the sum of the bonuses thus determined, after applying these criteria.
+The amount of the short-term variable component is equal to the sum of the bonuses thus determined, after applying these criteria.
+These criteria and their implementation were approved by the Board upon recommendations based on work carried out jointly by the Remuneration Committee and the Appointments and Corporate Governance Committee, in light of the Group’s highly satisfactory economic performance and given the Board’s constant focus on adapting the criteria used to developments in the Group’s businesses and its strategy.

 ALL-ROUND PERFORMANCE